Wayside: A Serial Novel - Episode 4

 “Yes.”

-“Interesting,” said Aileen with a quick nod.
+“Alright,” said Aileen with a quick nod.
 “If there are still risks now – neglible though they may be – and if it’s inevitable there will be more outbreaks or pandemics involving airborne viruses, why not wear masks outdoors too?”

 “Research has shown that if there are low levels of airborne pathogens present in wastewater – as we regularly confirm with data from our local sewer shed – the risk of community transmission is very low.
 It’s significantly lower outdoors than indoors, of course.
 Individuals have much more control over their risk outdoors.
 Our neighbors in Wayside are very well informed as to which situations would be riskier than others.
 If there’s plenty of space between you and other people, and you’re under an open sky – no trees or shelter above you, your risk of infection is extremely low.
 Crowd size can raise that risk, so when we have assemblies or gatherings, we recommend outdoor masking.”

-“I’m glad you asked.
-As I mentioned a few minutes ago, many of us have had Covid at some point and are living with the enduring effects of the disease.
-As we’re seven years into this pandemic, a significant portion of the population now has diminished lung capacity due to lung disease that developed following Covid infections.
-Those folks have a much harder time breathing in a mask than the average person without lung damage would.
-When outdoors, people are generally more active – walking or moving around otherwise – and that exertion makes it even more difficult for them to breathe, especially with the extreme heat we’ve seen this past year during the warmer months.
+“I’m glad you asked," Ben replied.
+"As I mentioned a few minutes ago, many of us have been infected at some point and are living with the enduring effects of the disease, like diminished lung capacity; it's a well-documented sequela of Covid.
+People with severely diminished lung capacity often have a harder time breathing in a mask than the average person without lung damage would.
+When outdoors, people are generally more active – walking or moving around – and that exertion can make it even more difficult to breathe, especially with the extreme heat we’ve seen this past year during the warmer months.
 Adding a mask when there’s already an increased demand on their heart and lungs could overwhelm that person’s cardiovascular system and cause a medical emergency.
 We wanted those people to be able to engage in public life safely too, so we leave outdoor masking up to individual discretion.
-We also provide free unlimited Covid and Influenza tests to all members of our community, many of which take advantage of that resource and test regularly for peace of mind – especially before gatherings.
-As I mentioned a moment ago, Wayside is also a wastewater monitoring site, so if any of our community members were to have a latent infection reactivate, we’d see it early in the wastewater signal and could inform our community with an elevated risk alert.”

 “And how would people get that alert?”

-Ben leaned forward, pulling his smartphone out of the pocket of his blazer.
-The camera zoomed in for a closeup of his phone screen.
-He tapped an icon which looked like a small traffic light.
-It brought up a larger traffic light on his screen.
-Green, yellow, and red circles were stacked atop each other.
-The color green was illuminated.
-“We have a text messaging system and apps for communication within Wayside.
-We use the traffic light image to communicate risk.
+“Here - this is the traffic light image we use to communicate risk in our Wayside community app.
 Green means environmental air quality is good and there’s nothing of concern the wastewater signal.
-We’d move to yellow if air quality were compromised, like if there were a high concentration of pollutants or allergens in the air.
-We move up to red in extreme conditions, like a nearby wildfire or an anomaly in the wastewater signal.
+We’d move to yellow if air quality were compromised, like if there were a high concentration of pollutants or allergens in the air, or a change in the wastewater data that signals new infections in the community.
+We move up to red in extreme conditions, like a nearby wildfire or a significant jump in the concentration of one of the pathogens we monitor in wastewater.
 The traffic light updates every morning so everyone can make informed decisions about whether or not to mask outdoors.”
-When Ben exited the app, the camera lingered on the closeup of his phone for another second.

-Suddenly, Josina gasped.
+Josina gasped.

 Ben turned to look at her.
-“What’s wrong?”
-He whispered.
-“Are you ok?”
+“What’s wrong?
+Are you ok?”

 “Yes, of course,” she whispered back, a little too quickly.
 “Sorry.
 I just… uh… when I saw that big close up of your phone, it made me remember that I left my phone at home.
 I’m waiting on a text.
 It’s… time-sensitive.”